Ferratauris/hugo/content/en/linux/lpic-1/8-managing-processes.md

 man pgrep
 ```

+Below is a short TLDR
+  - Return PIDs of any running processes with a matching command string:
+    pgrep process_name

+  - Search for processes including their command-line options:
+    pgrep --full "process_name parameter"

+  - Search for processes run by a specific user:
+    pgrep --euid root process_name

 ```
 ░▒▓    ~/b/w/hugo    master ?1  pgrep zsh            ✔  21:51:01  ▓▒░
 32645